On the automorphism groups of connected bipartite irreducible graphs

-In this paper we generalize this results to some other classes of bipartite graphs.
+In this paper, we generalize the results of our examples to some other classes of bipartite graphs.
 In fact, we state some accessible conditions such that if for a bipartite graph $G=(V,E)=(U\cup W,E)$ these conditions hold, then we can determine the automorphism group of the graph $G$.
 Also, we determine the automorphism group of a class of graphs which are derived from Grassmann graphs.
-In particular, we determine automorphism groups of bipartite double of some classes of graphs.
-In fact, we show that if $G$ is a non-bipartite connected $vd$-graph, and $a_0$ is a positive integer such that $c(v,w)=|N(v)\cap N(w)|=a_0$, when $v,w$ are adjacent, whereas $c(v,w) \neq a_0 $ when $v,w$ are not adjacent, then the automorphism group of the bipartite double of $G$ is isomorphic with $Aut(G) \times \mathbb{Z}_2$.
-Finally, we show that if $G=J(n,k)$ is a Johnson graph, then $Aut(G \times K_2)$ is isomorphic with the group $Aut(G) \times \mathbb{Z}_2$.
-In other words, we show that Johnson graphs are stable graphs.
+In particular, we determine automorphism groups of bipartite double covers of some classes of graphs.
+In fact, we show that if $G$ is a non-bipartite connected irreducible graph, and $a_0$ is a positive integer such that $c(v,w)=|N(v)\cap N(w)|=a_0$, when $v$ and $w$ are adjacent, whereas $c(v,w) \neq a_0 $ when $v$ and $w$ are not adjacent, then the graph $G$ is a stable graph.
+Finally, we show that Johnson graphs are stable graphs.